 I hypothesize that, although political discussion is less frequent in spaces where people have connected for non-political reasons, when it does occur the political discussion may be closer to deliberative ideals.
 People who have come together for a non-political reason may have diverse political views, and because they have existing relationships to protect, they may more open to other viewpoints and more willing to do the hard work of formulating their own opinions in ways that they think will appeal to others who do not fully share their own political outlook.

 Wikis as a next generation FAQThis work examines the interrelationship of collaborative authoring software (Wikis) and discussion software (forums, mailing lists, etc) in support communities.
 Wikis allow for knowledge generated by community members to be aggregated and accessed more efficiently than newsgroup or mailing list archives.
 Initial work included collection of best practices from one community that uses both wiki and email list channels.
-These results are presented in a 2007 ASIST paper.
+Furnishing medical support communities with Wikis allows us observe how these communities adopt, populate, and maintain these tools.

 In a third setting, I examined use of a workgroup wiki in the enterprise.
 Workgroups can struggle with remembering past projects and sharing this information with other groups in the organization.
 In a case study of the deployment of MediaWiki as a publishing tool for building organizational memory, group members' motivation to document past projects increased.
 A browsable collection of past projects allowed for discovery of past work, building the reputation of individuals and the workgroup, and development of transactive memory within the workgroup.
 The "anyone can edit" feature, frequently touted as the main benefit of wikis, had both benefits and drawbacks in this implementation.